 The department offers students the opportunity to explore more advanced topics through an independent study, which could have the added benefit of leading to an honors project.
 Students interested in completing an independent study should consult with a faculty member who is interested in directing a student in the desired field.
 Here is a list of faculty and their independent study interests:

-Yuan-Jen Chiang has worked with students on the following topics: topics in analysis, differential geometry, tensors and relativity, partial differential equations, introduction to harmonic maps, applications of mathematics in electrical engineering, fractional calculus, topics in Euclidean and non-Euclidean geometries, tensor analysis in physics and engineering, Fourier analysis, minimal surfaces, and math methods in particle physics.
+Yuan-Jen Chiang has worked with students on the following topics: topics in analysis, differential geometry, tensors and relativity, partial differential equations, harmonic maps, applications of mathematics in electrical engineering, fractional calculus, topics in Euclidean and non-Euclidean geometries, mathematical methods in particle physics, Fourier analysis, and minimal surfaces.

 Melody Denhere is interested in working with students on problems in probability